Luoxd1996/nnMIL/TUTORIAL.md

 - Explore alternative model architectures under `network_architecture/models/`.
 - Extend scripts or write new ones for your laboratory workflow; reuse environment assumptions described here.

-If you encounter issues not covered in this tutorial, please reach out at `luoxd96@stanford.edu`.
-Contributions and improvements are welcome.***
+**If you encounter issues not covered in this tutorial, please reach out at luoxd96 AT stanford DOT edu.
+Contributions and improvements are welcome.**